ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/database/modification.rst

 After you are done always check via populate reactions or the website, that your modifications are behaving the way you expect.

+Caveat regarding how rate rules are used by RMG and the rate parameters you input: because tunneling is important for many chemical reactions, the rate of a reaction may not be easily represented by a bi-Arrhenius fit.
+3-parameter fits are more common.
+However, the resulting fit may report an 'activation energy' that is much different (possibly by 10+ kcals) than the the true barrier height.
+When RMG is assembling pressure-dependent networks, it will use barrier heights from rate rules.
+This can lead to very inaccurate rate calculations.
+To avoid this issue, try to ensure that your fitted arrhenius activation energy truly does reflect the reaction barrier height.